 ✓ Sickness, such as a cold or getting over a respiratory infection, are also factors to consider.

-If you normally breathe easily and are suddenly struggling, ask yourself if one of the above factors are in play.
+If you normally breathe easily and are suddenly struggling, ask yourself if one of the above factors is in play.

 How Can I Improve My Breathing While Running?

 When you start to struggle to breathe, try to focus on rhythmic breathing.
 Many athletes find breathing on a cadence is helpful.
 This means to inhale for a few steps (try every third) and to exhale every so many steps.
-Some people find an even cadence helps get rid of the dreaded side cramp while others prefer an odd.
+Some people find that even cadence helps get rid of the dreaded side cramp, while others prefer an odd one.